I Am Brian Wilson: Critical response

 Forbes' Brad Auerbach calls the book "a wonderful insight into a troubled genius ... his voice definitely comes through. ...
 Like many autobiographies, Wilson follows a generally linear approach, but he often skips around a straight chronological approach.
 This works well, as his mind connects sounds and visions across decades."
 The Wall Street Journal's David Kirby wrote that "Wilson’s poker-faced acceptance [is] a reminder to take life as it comes.
 Part of the charm of his account is the way he drops little moments into the story with no preamble and then moves on with no follow-through."
 The New York Times' Alan Light reviewed: "At its best, I Am Brian Wilson has an odd, unpredictable rhythm, ... it does offer some fascinating glimpses under the hood."

 Comparing it to Love's book, Telegraph's Helen Brown characterizes I Am Brian Wilson as having "more sadness ... and more moments of magic."
 She surmised that it "must have been torture" for Greenman to "drag anything out of Wilson ... [who] admits to memory problems and to making things up to 'test' people. ...
 Whatever Greenman’s pain, the torture was probably greater for Wilson, who prefers to evade his traumatic past when questioned and speaks mostly in banalities – when he speaks at all."
-Mahoney believes that Greenman "must have languished for hours on end as Wilson oozed in and out of consciousness in his La-Z-Boy ...
-Greenman did a nice job of capturing Wilson's authorial voice, but is it a voice worth hearing?".

 Hepworth criticized the authors of both books for their lack of self-awareness, and Wilson's book specifically for having a tendency to "perfect[ly] recall ... every compliment he has ever been paid by a well-known musician."
-Mahoney unfavorably compared Wilson to a grown-up version of Anthony Fremont (the child tyrant character from The Twilight Zone).
-He noted that the book contains "no real revelations about [Wilson's] troubled family relationships, few lurid stories of his legendary drug abuse, [and] zero epiphanies about his creative mind".
-According to Mahoney, "Wilson’s own experiences have left him completely devoid of insight ...
-Instead, they regurgitate anecdotes that have been floating around the mythology already ...
-Wilson also takes the opportunity to elaborate his victim narrative ...
-While Wilson deserves pity for his struggles with sanity, that pity is stretched to the breaking point when you realize how [many millions of dollars] he could afford to throw away."